shilohai1/voidr.health/src/blogs/01-ozempic-for-weight-loss.md

 ## FAQs

 **Q: Can I take Ozempic just to lose 10–15 pounds?**
-A: Not recommended unless clinically obese (BMI >30 or >27 with comorbidities).
-It’s a **medical treatment**, not a vanity drug.
+A: Not ideally unless you are clinically obese (BMI >30 or >27 with comorbidities).
+It’s a **medical treatment**, not a aesthetic drug.

 **Q: Do I have to stay on Ozempic forever?**
-A: Weight often returns when stopping.
+A: Your Weight often returns back to you when you stop using Ozempic.
 Like blood pressure meds, obesity may require chronic management.

 **Q: Is it better than bariatric surgery?**
 A: Not necessarily.
 Surgery may lead to more **sustained loss**, but semaglutide is non-invasive and effective for many.